 VR isn’t limited to corporate training affairs but is also adopted in education for teaching and learning situations.
 Students can interact with each other within a three-dimensional environment and are able to take virtual field trips to museums or even to outer space.
 Research found that VR can be particularly beneficial for students with special needs, such as autism.
 It allows for a motivating platform to safely practice social skills and emotional recognition.

 VR is also revolutionizing the sports and entertainment industry.
 In sports, VR can be used by players, coaches, and viewers.
 Players are able to watch and experience certain situations repeatedly, and injured athletes are now able to improve their cognitive abilities while they’re unable to partake in physical activity.
 Broadcasters are now streaming live games in VR to enhance the viewing experience and plan to eventually sell virtual tickets to live games.
 This could allow for those who cannot afford it or those whose health situation restrains them to attend live sports events to feel included.

 VR is also helpful in mental health.
 Using VR exposure therapy, a person enters a re-enactment of a traumatic event in an attempt to come to terms with the event and heal.
 It is also used to treat anxiety, phobias, and depression with meditation, exposure, and calming environments.

 VR has greatly increased our efficiency and lower costs in many different facets and industries.
-From architecture to retail to learning, we are starting to see VR being implemented and it’s only getting started.
+From architecture to retail to learning, we are starting to see VR being implemented across different industries and it’s only getting started.